tankangliang/tp/docs/UserGuide.md

     </p>
     <p>
         <strong><i>Travelling BusinessMan</i></strong>, <strong><i>TBM</i></strong>, is a companion that goes beyond
-        just a simple contact management application. <strong><i>TBM</i></strong> does more than just tracking your clients!<br>
+        being just a simple contact management application.
     </p>
     <p>
         <strong><i>TBM</i></strong> sorts and organises your clients for you, streamlines your workflow
         and business efficiency and so much more.
-All this at the convenience of the Command-Line Interface.<br>
+All this at the convenience of the Command-Line Interface.
+        <strong><i>TBM</i></strong> does more than just tracking your clients!<br>
     </p>
 </div>